Metrics-Ecosystem/mikm/README.md

 - High speed of download
 - High speed of functionality implementation
 - Signle task orientation optimising redundancy in UX and code
-- Primary focus of user experience
+- Primary focus on user experience

 ## Com_Desc ##